artbrock/holochain_docs/Holochain-Development-Introduction.md

     $ #  -P give your network access to your app
     $ #  -d run the container like a service (daemonised)
     $ #  -t use the image with the tag myHolochainApp (remember!)
-    $ docker run -Pdt myHolochainApp
+    $ docker run -Pd -t myHolochainApp
     ```

     > **What do I have?**
-    > * currently running on your computer, a tiny type of virtual machine called a container
+    > * currently running on your computer, a type of tiny virtual machine called a container
     > * the container is running a copy of your app:exclamation:
-    > * the Go programming language
-    > * all the Go libraries that the Holochain Core depends on
-    > * the Holochain Core
+    > * there is a port (a random port, lets call her bertha) on the host machine which is connected to port 3141 inside the container.
+Your app is there!
+Opening your browser to point at bertha will show the UI for your app.
+Cool :cool:

+    > **What don't I have?**
-    > * and finally, your myHolochainApp
+    > * security vulnerabilities through docker to your host machine

     > **What did it do?**
     > * If you did not have them already, it downloaded the Alpine image from dockerhub along with all the Go dependencies from github.